Microsoft/azure-docs.hu-hu/articles/container-registry/container-registry-tasks-cross-registry-authentication.md

   --registry myregistry
 ```

-Ha a feladat sikeresen fut, a kimenet a következőhöz hasonló:
+Ha a feladat sikeresen lefut, a kimenet a következőre hasonlít:

 ```
 Queued a run with ID: cf10